seandstewart/typical/mkdocs/usage/types.md

 ## The Standard Library

-`typical` is built upon the standard `typing` library.
-Virtually any valid static type may be reflected and managed by `typical`.
+Typical is built upon the standard `typing` library.
+Virtually any valid static type may be reflected and managed by Typical.
 Just follow the rules defined by
 [PEP 484](https://www.python.org/dev/peps/pep-0484/) and you're good to go!